Motility-Driven Viscoelastic Control of Tissue Morphology in Presomitic Mesoderm: Temporally pulsated spatial perturbation generates permanent deformation in viscoelastic tissue

-To test these analytical predictions, we applied to our synthetic tissue a perturbation similar to that described in Eq.~\ref{eqn:perturbation}.
-Each cycle consisted of an active phase of duration $\tau_{\text{on}}$ followed by a passive phase of duration $\tau_{\text{off}}$, chosen such that $\tau_{\text{on}} < \tau_v \ll \tau_\alpha$ and $\tau_{\text{off}} \lesssim \tau_{\mathrm{s}}$ (Fig.~\ref{fig:fig3_perturbation}(b)).
-These parameters were selected as an extreme case relative to the analytical predictions to ensure that the simulated dynamics span the most separated timescales.
-This timing ensured that each active input was delivered within the tissue's elastic response window, before complete stress relaxation.
+To test these analytical predictions, we subjected the synthetic tissue to a spatially patterned pulsed forcing identical in form to Eq.~\ref{eqn:perturbation}.
+Each cycle consisted of an active phase of duration $\tauon$ followed by a passive phase of duration $\tauoff$, chosen such that $\tauon < \tau_V \ll \tau_\alpha$ and $\tauoff \lesssim \tau_{\mathrm{s}}$ [Fig.~\ref{fig:fig3_perturbation}(b)].
+These parameters were selected as an extreme regime relative to the analytical predictions to ensure that the simulated dynamics span well-separated timescales.
+This choice ensures that each active input pulse is delivered within the tissue's elastic response window, before complete stress relaxation.
 The forcing amplitude was kept below the intrinsic length scale of T1 transitions, thereby preventing the perturbation from directly inducing topological rearrangements.
-This setup allows us to isolate how short-lived external inputs applied in an elastic response window interact with slower internal relaxation processes to drive long-term tissue organization.
-Despite the short-lived nature of individual perturbations, our simulations show that tissues can undergo significant morphological changes over time, depending on both cell motility and the spatial scale of the perturbation. \\ For long-wavelength perturbations ($\lambda \sim \frac{L_y}{4}, L_y$ is the length of the tissue along y direction), tissue behavior shows strong dependence on motility.
-In low motility regimes ($\mathcal{M} \sim 0.00$), the tissue stress relaxation timescale ($\tau_\mathrm{s}$) is much longer than the relaxation period of the applied perturbation ($\tau_{\mathrm{off}}$) (Fig.~\ref{fig:fig3_perturbation}(b)).
-Consequently, stress fails to dissipate neither via internal relaxation nor via junctional rearrangements.
-Instead, the asymmetric and cyclic nature of the sinusoidal forcing drives a coherent bulk rotation of the tissue, and no spatially structured patterns emerge.
-(Fig.~ \ref{fig:fig3_perturbation}(c)I).
-Intermediate motility ($\mathcal{M} = 0.01$) allows some level of rearrangement but is insufficient to fully align with the imposed field, leading to partial morphological imprinting( Fig.~ \ref{fig:fig3_perturbation}(c)~II).
-Only in high motility tissues ($\mathcal{M} = 0.04$), where $\tau_\mathrm{s} \sim \tauoff$ (Fig.~\ref{fig:fig3_perturbation}(b)) junctional remodeling is efficient, and cells align locally with the imposed deformation(Fig.\ref{fig:fig3_perturbation}(c)III) creating a strong morphogenetic pattern.
+Consequently, the setup isolates how rapid, transient inputs interact with slower internal viscoelastic relaxation to generate long-term morphological outcomes.
+Despite the short-lived nature of each pulse, our simulations show that tissues can undergo significant morphological changes over time, depending on both cell motility and the spatial scale of the perturbation.